Davmike/vue-event-card-shop/README.md

 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements throughout the site
-- Authorization
+- Buy Cards
-- Upload Personal Info
-- Add blogs
+- Checkout

 ### Screenshot